cs3org/.github/GOVERNANCE.md

 ---------------

-We strive to take decisions openly and by consensus, though ultimately CERN represented by the product manager has the final say on all decisions in the project.
-In particular this means that there is no formal voting procedure for repositories under the CS3 Organization.
+We strive to take decisions openly and by consensus, though ultimately CERN represented by the product managers has the final say on all decisions in the projects.
+In particular this means that there is no formal voting procedure for projects under the CS3 Organization.

 **Leaders drive decision making**

-The CS3 Organization product manager, architects, coordinators and maintainers as the leaders of the project are responsible for driving decision making in their respective domains.
+The CS3 Organization product managers, architects, coordinators and maintainers as the leaders of the project are responsible for driving decision making in their respective domains.